qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 This message corresponds to telling the robot’s wheels to each move forward at a velocity of 0.1 m/s.

 If your robot is not moving, return to your firewall settings and make sure ALL MATLAB inbound rules are as described above.
-(There could be new inbound rules now that you’ve connected to the robot.)
+(There could be new inbound rules now that you've connected to the robot.)

 We can create subscribers to topics using the rossubscriber command.